PegasusHunter/pylinal/README.md

 #### VectorFunc

-VectorFunc is similar to a function of many variables.
+VectorFunc is similar to a vector-valued function (of several variables).
+It wraps each element in a Func.
+The sum and multiplication by a scalar will be VectorFunc again.

 ```python
 from math import sin, cos